 Connect to SQL Server Compacy (SqlCe) database with ASP.
 Here is how to install the

 Microsoft.SQLSERVER.CE.OLEDB.4.0 Provider and use classic ASP to connect to an SqlCe (SQL Server Compact) database sdf file, as a Microsoft Access database replacement.
 For Windows Server IIS.
 SQL Server Compact (SqlCe), the embedded database engine, is the default database for Visual Studio 2010 SP1 and WebMatrix 3.
-This means, you can better make use of SqlCe than Access nowadays.
+This means, it’s recommended to use SqlCe over Access nowadays.

-But there is a new kid in town: SQL Compact Server 4.0, or SqlCe for short.
+is a new kid in town: SQL Compact Server 4.0, or SqlCe for short.